bjackman/locali-ci/README.md

 TODOS:

+ - Still getting some `cargo stress` failures that need to be debugged.
  - Gather overall status and present it readably somehow to the user.
    - Present status with git DAG view.
  - Store output and artifacts.
 WIP but: